1994 Japanese electoral reform: Ozawa Ichirō

 Another one of the most significant figures among LDP defectors was Ozawa Ichirō, a significant member of one of the LDP's many factions.
 This faction was led by former Prime Minister Takeshita Noboru.
 Takeshita was a supporter of Prime Minister Miyazawa Kiichi.
 Miyazawa had once promised to introduce reforms that were aimed to deal with effects of the scandals and economic collapse prior to 1993.
 Reforms included a system of 500 single member districts, elected by plurality voting.
 Pressure from other factions, however, eventually made Miyazawa back away from any promise of reform, and no agreement was made.

-Ozawa and Hata split from the LDP and formed the Renewal Party along with 44 of their supporters, which eventually grew into and eight party coalition lead by Hosokawa Morihiro, leader of the Japan New Party, and Miyazawa's previous government was replaced in the 1993 election.
+Ozawa and Hata split from the LDP and formed the Renewal Party along with 44 of their supporters, which eventually grew into an eight-party coalition led by Hosokawa Morihiro, leader of the Japan New Party, and Miyazawa's previous government was replaced in the 1993 election.
 For the first time since the 1955 system, the LDP lost its majority in the House of Representatives and became the opposition.
 The Japan Socialist Party (JSP) became the new party in power under the Hosokawa Cabinet.